 The Last Blade 2 is a 2D fighting game developed by SNK Playmore and is the direct sequel to The Last Blade.
 It was released in Japanese arcades and for the Neo Geo and Neo Geo CD in 1998, a year after the first game's release.
 The game was later released on the Dreamcast, PlayStation 2, and Wii via Wii Shop.

 The Last Blade 2's story events take place a year after the events from The Last Blade, and has more of a darker atmospheric tone with its story and characters.
-It also introduces three new characters and a new "EX" mode.
+It introduces three new characters, various new game mechanics, and a new "EX" mode.

 The Last Blade 2 uses an eight-way directional for players to move the character forward, back, crouch, jump, dash, and guard.